27 Domain Name System Part 3 – Dynamic DNS

 > kea-dhcp-ddns -t kea-dhcp-ddns.conf

-NOTE: If you get an error stating “Can’t open include file /etc/kea/tsig-keys.json” just run the command again with sudo.
+NOTE: If you encounter an error stating “Can’t open include file /etc/kea/dhcp-dns.json,” simply rerun the command with sudo or root privileges.
 This is because we just changed the file permissions so only root and kea can access it.

 - Restart the service and check its status